donnievawter/frame_ps_plugin/README.md

    ![Choose Files](assets/choosefiles.png)
 1. Choose the frame file and make it active.
-2. Press "Step 1" button
+2. Press "Step 1" button.
+3. Note that any layer effects on the frame will be disabled.
+This may change the appearance of the frame.
+Don't worry.
+They will be re-enabled after processing.
-3. Open the image you want to frame and save it as a psd file
+3. Open the image you want to frame
 4. Press "Step 2" button
-5. Press the "Completed" button
+5. Press the "Process" button
+6. Press the "Clear" button if you want to change files.

 ## Setting the parameters:
   You will be presented with this panel